OpenVisualCloud/Media-Communications-Mesh/docs/sdk/SDK_SMPTE_ST2110_TX_FLOW.md

-# Mesh Data Plane SDK – Example / SMPTE ST2110-22 TX Flow
+# Mesh Data Plane SDK – Example / SMPTE ST2110-22 Tx Flow

 The diagram in this document shows interaction between a user app and Mesh Data Plane in the video transmit mode over SMPTE ST2110-22.